Lamden/docs/docs/develop/unity_3d/unity_3d.md

 }
 ```

 If the transaction `TransactionStatus` returned as error there will be more information in the `TransactionStatus.error` string.
-If the transaction status was returned as `Completed` the `TransactionStatus.transactionData` will contain a lot of data about the transacation that was completed held in the `CheckTransactionData` class.
+If the transaction status was returned as `Completed` the `TransactionStatus.transactionData` will contain a lot of data about the transaction that was completed held in the `CheckTransactionData` class.
 Below is the JSON data that is returned.

 ```json